 Levaquin Injury Lawyers

 Adverse reactions to antibiotics that treat bacterial infections, such as Levaquin, are responsible for more than 140,000 emergency rooms visits each year.
-If you or a loved one took Levaquin and experienced an adverse Levaquin side effect, such as Levaquin tendon rupture, contact us today as you may be entitled to compensation for your injuries.
+If you or a loved one took Levaquin and experienced an adverse Levaquin side effect, including peripheral neuropathy, an aortic aneurysm or an aortic dissection, please contact us today as you may be entitled to compensation for your injuries.